madeline-scyphers/boa/docs/user_guide/package_overview.rst

 Creating a model wrapper
 ************************

 Using a model with :doc:`BOA </index>` requires writing a minimal wrapper to define the essential functions needed for :doc:`BOA </index>` to interact with the model (i.e. reading and writing configurations for the model, running the model, and retrieving outputs from the model).
-This can be written in another language, and then there is a standard interface to follow
+This can be written in any language (not just python), and there is a standard interface to follow.

 See the :mod:`instructions for creating a model wrapper <.boa.wrappers>` for details.

 *********************************************
-Creating a run script (Sometimes Needed)
+Creating a run script (sometimes needed)
 *********************************************

 Most of the time you won't need to write a run script because BOA has an built-in run script in its :mod:`.controller`.
-But if you do need more control over your run script than that, you can either subclass :class:`.Controller` or write your own run script.
+But if you do need more control over your run script than the default provides, you can either subclass :class:`.Controller` or write your own run script.
 Subclassing :class:`.Controller` might be easier if you just need to modify :meth:`.Controller.run` or :meth:`.Controller.setup` but can utilize the rest of the functions.
 If you need a lot of customization, writing your own run script might be easier.
 Some Custom run scripts are included in the link below.

 See :doc:`examples of custom run scripts <run_script>` for details.